 IFT Notes for Level I CFA® Program

-7. Corporate Governance and Stakeholder Management Risks and Benefits
+8. Risks and Benefits of Corporate Governance and Stakeholder Management

 In this section, we analyze the risks a company faces due to a poor governance structure.

 Weak control systems and poor monitoring can affect a company’s performance and value.
 One example is that of Enron where auditors failed to uncover fraudulent reporting that ultimately affected many stakeholders.

 Poor decisions include managers avoiding good investment opportunities to maintain a low-risk profile or taking on excessive risk without properly evaluating potential investments.
 Both decisions are not in the interests of shareholders.
 Such decisions may result from: